Jonalogy/angular2_tutorial/README.md

 * bootstrap: Usually, you will bootstrap only the AppComponent or root component.

 #### 3.3 AppModule Class
 The following syntax block belongs to the bottom of the file.
 This is suppose to hold the overlaying logic of your component module.
-Since we do not require the root component to do anything for now, just copy the following syntax for now.
+Since we do not require the root component to do anything, just copy the following syntax for now.

 ```javascript
 export class AppModule { }